 • Natural detoxifier that promotes liver health.

-• Boosts stamina and endurance, making it ideal for active lifestyles.
+• Boosts stamina and endurance.
+This makes it ideal for maintaining an active lifestyle.

-• Pairing it with probiotic-rich yogurt not only enhances digestion but also adds cooling properties.
+• Pairing it with probiotic-rich yogurt improves digestion while allowing you to benefit from its cooling properties..

 All this makes Beetroot Pachadi both healing and satisfying, especially in hot and humid climates.